Virgin Media O2 Logo in white

 Fibre networks are more resilient to extreme weather than older copper connections, helping give a more stable experience no matter the weather.
 You'll also get faster, more consistent speeds, meaning even if the weather outside is stormy, your streaming, gaming, and work calls stay stable.

 Storms and high winds can sometimes damage street cabinets and down cables.
 If you notice any visible damage or your connection drops for an unusual length of time, report it to your provider straight away.
-The sooner the issue is flagged, the faster it can be repaired, reducing downtime and keeping your home online.
+The sooner the issue is flagged, the faster it can be repaired, reducing downtime and keeping you online.

 Why your home setup matters more than the forecast